 Before you start emailing your question or questions out to anyone, it’s very important to do some preparation work first.

 First, you’ll need to make a list of as many bloggers, industry experts, and influencers in your niche as you can.

 These will be all of the folks you may want to invite to participate in your roundup post.

-This process is much easier to do if you’re already connected with bloggers in your niche, though it doesn’t matter if you’re not.
+This process is much simpler to do if you’ve already established a connection with some bloggers in your industry.

 When contacting anyone, consider first creating a database list of who you made contact with, when, how, and when they responded to your email invitation.